alarivarmann/Deep_Learning_projects/README.md

 - python main.py --packagepath package_folder

-where package folder stands for where the package is located
+where package folder stands for where the package is located.
+If you don't add --packagepath argument in the command line call, then the default argument: C:/demo will be used for tha package, so in this case, please place the files into this folder.